ncatlab/nlab-content/pages/4/4/3/0/344/content.md

   $$\bigsqcup_{a\in A} X_a \cong
 X_{a_0} \sqcup \bigsqcup_{a\neq a_0} X_a \cong
 X_{a_0} \sqcup X_{a_1} \sqcup \bigsqcup_{a\neq a_0,a_1} X_a$$
   for any $a_0, a_1\in A$.
 Therefore, if a finitary-extensive category has infinitary pullback-stable coproducts, it is necessarily infinitary-extensive.
 In particular, a cocomplete [[locally cartesian closed category]] is finitary extensive if and only if it is infinitary extensive.
+Thus, for instance, any cocomplete [[elementary topos]] is infinitary extensive.

 * See [[familial regularity and exactness]] for a generalization of extensivity and its relationship to [[exact category|exactness]].